 On August 19, 2011, the Company filed an answer generally denying the allegations of the complaint, and asserting affirmative defenses.
 On August 23, 2011, the Company removed the case from the California state court to the federal district court in San Jose.
+On July 23, 2012, the Company filed a motion to deny class certification.
+On July 24, 2012, the plaintiffs filed a motion for leave to amend their class action complaint to add four additional named plaintiffs.
 The Company will vigorously defend the lawsuit.